tomasBjornfot/picam/README.md

 ###PICAM
 Picam is a collection of scripts for the raspberry pi camera.
-The scripts uses the pi-camera to take pictures when motion is detected.
-The scripts are used to make a camera applicaition to take pictures of wild animals.
+The scripts uses the camera to take pictures when motion is detected.
+The scripts are used to make a camera applicaition for wild animals.
 The picamera can be operated without monitor, mouse and keyboard.
-No knowlage of Linux or computer science is needed.
+No knowlage of Linux or computer science is required.

 ###FEATURES
 The camera takes pictures when a motion is detected.
 The SW saves pictures on local directory or a usb flash drive.
-Raspberry pi shuts down when the maximum limit of pictures or session time is reached.
+Raspberry pi can shut down when the maximum limit of pictures or session time is reached.
 If Raspberry pi is connected to internet (wired or wireless), no pictures wil be taken.
 Instead, the software will be updated.

 ###PREREQUISITES
 * Raspian